Mary K. Martel, Ph.D.

-The Department of Radiation Physics provides research-driven, safe, accurate and high quality patient care in collaboration with radiation oncologists, conducts research and technology development to advance treatment, and provides education on the scientific (physics) and technical aspects of radiation oncology.
+Our Radiation Physics department provides research-driven, safe, accurate and high-quality patient care in collaboration with radiation oncologists, conducts research and technology development to advance treatment and provides education on the scientific (physics) and technical aspects of radiation oncology.

-The department has approximately 200 employees, including 50 Ph.D. faculty members and 15 M.S. professional staff members.
+The department has approximately 245 employees.
+These include approximately 55 Ph.D. faculty members and 26 M.S. professional staff members.
 Both faculty and professional staff members provide clinical service, whereas many faculty members devote substantial effort to research activities.

 - Provide clinical services in support of imaging and planning, delivery and patient-specific quality assurance of radiation treatments